JP-CPH/google-homepage/README.md

-Deconstruction of the google homepage for learning purposes
+Reconstruction of the google homepage for learning purposes